PSA Test Facts

 - Age less than 40: No routine screening in men younger than age 40.

 - Age between 40 and 54: No routine screening in men between the ages 40 to 54 years who are at average risk.

-- Age between 55 to 69: "The decision to undergo PSA screening involves weighing the benefits of preventing prostate cancer mortality in one man for every 1,000 men screened over a decade against the known potential harms associated with screening and treatment.
+- Age between 55 and 69: "The decision to undergo PSA screening involves weighing the benefits of preventing prostate cancer mortality in one man for every 1,000 men screened over a decade against the known potential harms associated with screening and treatment.
 For this reason, the Panel strongly recommends shared decision-making for men age 55 to 69 years that are considering PSA screening, and proceeding based on men's values and preferences."
-And screening may be preferred every 2 years instead of annually, in patients involved in shared decision making.
+And screening may be preferred every 2 years instead of annually in patients involved in shared decision-making.

 - Age 70 and older: Routine PSA screening is not recommended in men aged 70 years or older or in any man with less than a 10- to 15-year life expectancy.